“The one way for us to become great, perhaps inimitable, is by imitating the ancients.” — Johann Joachim Wincklemann

 The English reaction to the opulence and extravagance of the baroque style resulted in a focus on classical antiquity.
-Popular designs during the Georgian period were often inspired by Roman antiquity; however, the reign of King George III brought in true neoclassical inspiration.
-Designs began to embrace symmetry, and common motifs included columns, pediments, busts, masks and shells.
-Thomas Chippendale, Robert Adams, George Hepplewhite and Thomas Sheraton were popular English designers known for their neoclassical works.
+Popular designs during the era of Georgian style furniture were often inspired by Roman antiquity; however, the reign of King George III brought in true neoclassical inspiration.
+Designs began to embrace symmetry, and common motifs included columns, pediments, busts, masks, and shells.
+Thomas Chippendale, Robert Adams, George Hepplewhite, and Thomas Sheraton were popular English designers known for their neoclassical works.

 Robert Adams was perhaps the most important designer in the development of English neoclassicism in furniture and the decorative arts.
 During a trip to Italy, Adams studied antique decoration, and upon his return, he designed entire rooms as well as furniture in designs influenced by his travels.
 Adams’ inspired many other designers of the time.

 George Hepplewhite was another important designer of the period, and he was particularly known for his slender neoclassical designs.
-Motifs of graceful swags, feathers and ribbons often decorated his works.
+Motifs of graceful swans, feathers, and ribbons often decorated his works.
 Straight, tapered legs and shield-shaped chair backs were a hallmark of Hepplewhite’s designs.
 His Cabinet-Maker and Upholsterer’s Guide included about 300 of his designs, which focused on furniture’s utility and elegance.

 Regency Period (1800-1830)

-Starting around 1800, a focus towards heavier decoration began in English neoclassical works.
-Ancient Egyptian, Greek and Roman motifs such a sphinxes, ancient gods, griffins and lions were often used as decoration.
+Starting around 1800, a focus on heavier decoration began in English neoclassical works.
+Ancient Egyptian, Greek, and Roman motifs such as sphinxes, ancient gods, griffins, and lions were often used as decorations.
 Brass accents on corners, legs, hinges and handles often featured these elaborate motifs and were juxtaposed with simplistic, yet beautiful wooden structures.
-Asian influences from India, Japan and China started to arise as bamboo and lacquered finishes began to mix with neoclassical designs.
+Asian influences from India, Japan, and China started to arise as bamboo and lacquered finishes began to mix with neoclassical designs.

 Discover a beautiful selection of Neoclassical Furniture pieces from M.S.
 Rau today.